Rewriting my job description

 I must say that this change is bittersweet and I’m not afraid to admit that I too fear change to some degree.
 I know this is an ongoing issue for most of us in the dental profession, and all of us discuss the fear of change quite a bit.
 But how can I not practice what I preach?
 Change must happen, for if we all lock ourselves in and choose to never make adjustments or changes, how can growth occur?

 I’ve been here before, but each time it’s been a little difficult.
 If we become obsessed with the risks connected with this, then we should also be concerned about leaving our homes since we could get hit by a truck, or not taking chances with other things that we routinely do on a daily basis.

 As OurPerioTeam begins to take off and show traction and the interest is beginning to percolate, I know that I’m needed here at this point, supporting the growth, development, and ongoing enhancement of the product.
-Although we have an amazing Sales and Marketing Liaison, Lisa Mergens, she is not only not going to be able to manage everything on her own, but in short time she will require help to support her efforts.
 I plan on being involved, but it’s been a tough adjustment for me to come to the reality that working with dental teams in the capacity that I had been for years is now going to change.